Claxton, North Yorkshire

-Claxton is a village and part of the Claxton & Sand Hutton civil parish in the Ryedale district of North Yorkshire, England.
+Claxton is a village and part of the Claxton & Sand Hutton civil parish in North Yorkshire, England.
 It is near the A64 road and 8 mi north-east of York.

 History

 The village is mentioned twice in the Domesday Book as Claxtorp in the Bulford hundred.
 The manor was split between Ligulf and Arnger and Gospatric, son of Arnketil before the Norman invasion.
 Afterwards the parts of the manor were passed to the Crown and Count Robert of Mortain who made Nigel Fossard lord of the manor.
 The Crown gifted some of the manor to St Mary's Abbey until the dissolution when it was granted to Thomas Bamburgh of Foston.
 It was held by the family until 1857 when it became the property of the lord of Sand Hutton manor.

 The origin of the name of the village is uncertain.
 It could be from an Old Norse name of Clacc or Klakk.
 It could also be from the Old English word Clacc meaning hill or peak with the -tun suffix for settlement.

 A Wesleyan Chapel was built in the village in 1842 and the Primitive Methodists built a chapel in 1850.